03/30/2025 - Racing Lagoon

 Built from pinkish-purplish-grey brick, the floors tiled in a simple repetetive checker, the walls cast in washes of white light with no visible source, and the air humming with dour strings, Sansa Keep feels truly like a forgotten fortress.
 It's completely empty, one of the emptiest areas in the entire game, and yet its

 music feels the most severe.
 Shit happened there.
 Royal courts met and made decisions, assassinations took place and war plans were drawn.
 Wine and blood spilled in equal measure.
 I look at the barren walls of Sansa Keep and I don't really see boundries, simply a separation between one room and the next.
 I see an obfuscation, an erasure, but that severe music leaks from the cracks all the same, pouring into the air in rememberance of a time long past.
 I imagine the walls might spit at the corners, spreading apart to unleash a torrent of jesters of all shapes and sizes, the restless spirits of the comedy and tragedy in the failure of a kingdom.
-I highly doubt you'll feel this way about Sansa Keep, reader, but to find something that fuels your imagination as Sansa Keep fuels mine is something to be treasured.
+I highly doubt you'll feel this way about Sansa Keep, reader, but to find something that fuels your imagination as Sansa Keep fuels mine is a feeling to be treasured.

 As evidenced by how its interaction with Sansa Keep throws me into a fit, the music of